CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NetworkDiscoveredNeighbor.md

 HasLldpNeighbor returns a boolean if a field has been set.

+### SetLldpNeighborNil

+`func (o *NetworkDiscoveredNeighbor) SetLldpNeighborNil(b bool)`

+ SetLldpNeighborNil sets the value for LldpNeighbor to be an explicit nil

+### UnsetLldpNeighbor
+`func (o *NetworkDiscoveredNeighbor) UnsetLldpNeighbor()`

+UnsetLldpNeighbor ensures that no value is present for LldpNeighbor, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)